dallas-hall/learning-linux-and-bash/linux/red-hat/red-hat-rh024.md

 Pressing F1 in Gnome will open a help window.

 Red Hat webpage has help pages, some free and some requiring a login.
 You can access this in the CLI via `redhat-support-tool`.

+You can sign up as a developer at Red Hat and use some RHEL services for free.

+The Red Hat Learning Subscription gives you access to every class Red Hat has.

+## Introduction To Containers

+`podman` can run containers in a more efficient way than `docker`.
+`buildah` can be used to build containers.
+`skopeo` can be used to copy images and inspect their metadata.
+`container-tools` is a package that can install the above container apps.

+Red Hat has a container registry at https://access.redhat.com/containers/ which contains images created and supported by Red Hat.

+## Cockpit Overview

+This is a web interface for monitoring and managing Linux systems.
+It is run via SystemD `cockpit.socket` unit file, running on TCP port 9090.
+The web app requires you to log in with a user that has privileged access to the hosts it is monitoring and managing.
+This web app is a GUI for system administration.